Building D Repairs & Upgrades

 of the new facility.
 The project provides additional classrooms to accommodate the

 increased number of children that were housed in building Z. The project serves as

 a hands-on learning lab for students in the early childhood studies degree and certificate

 This 18,482 square-foot building opened to students in fall 2007.
 It consolidates

 all Community Education functions, along with a computer lab, ESL classrooms, a culinary

-arts professional teaching kitchen and offices for noncredit matriculation and counseling.
+arts professional teaching kitchen and offices for noncredit counseling.
+Measure

 The 44,302 square-foot building opened to students in fall 2007, offering state-of-the

 art classrooms and labs to students studying life and physical sciences (i.e., anatomy,